How to Choose the Best Fertilizer for a Planted Aquarium

 2. Types of Fertilizer

 Depending on how your plants feed and how much fertilizer you need for your tank, there are several fertilizer options, including liquid fertilizers, prepacked substrates, and root tabs.
-Learn more about each of these here to determine if they’re the best fertilizer for your planted aquarium.
+Learn more about each of these here to determine if they’re the right nutrients for aquarium plants.

 Liquid Fertilizer